 For your animal shelter, try organizing something similar – puppies or kittens de-stress morning or afternoon.
-Charge for “tickets”, making it very clear where the money is going to.
+Charge for “tickets”, making it very clear where the money is going.

 Of course, make sure vets give the green light, and that you don’t overwhelm the animals.

-To hit two birds with one stone, you could try and make sure all puppies and kittens are adoptable.
+To hit two birds with one stone, you could try and make sure all puppies and kittens are adaptable.
 Maybe someone falls in love with one and you find them a happy home!

-Fundraising for animals, whether they’re pet, wildlife, or shelter animals, is a worthwhile and noble cause.
+Fundraising for animals, whether they’re pets, wildlife, or shelter animals, is a worthwhile and noble cause.

 Luckily, there are plenty of fundraising ideas out there that can inspire you to start your own fundraiser to help the Humane Society.